StokicDusan/MersennePrime/README.md

 ## Examples

-The following code block shows examles of calling the mersennePrimes script from terminal.
+The following code block shows examples of calling the mersennePrimes script from terminal.

 ```bash
 $ python3 mersennePrimes.py -20